felmoltor/blog.felipemolina.com/_tabs/talks.md

   * **Slides**: [Sector-23-Molina-Dress-Code.pdf]( /assets/presentations/2023/sector/Sector-23-Molina-Dress-Code.pdf )
 * 17th Sep 2021 - **Breaking the Security of Location-enabled Apps**
   * **Where**: BSides Copenhagen 2021
+  * * **Summary**: Using various mobile applications' Location Based Services (LBS), we were able to precisely geolocate users of many of these platforms.
+In performing a broad-based study on nearly twenty applications, a vulnerability class that is nearing a 10-year anniversary more recently surfaced in Telegram, for which we were also able to develop a partial bypass to still locate users with good enough accuracy.
+In this talk, we will discuss how to exploit these LBS vulnerabilities while automating parts of them, as well as how to effectively defend against them.
+  As penetration testers, we have analyzed many LBS-enabled mobile applications, ranging from social networks, mobile games &payments as well as banking applications.
+These services, while seemingly harmless, are often used without considering their privacy impact.
+Since 2013, well-known applications such as Tinder, Grindr, Strava and others, have suffered from LBS-related vulnerabilities and privacy concerns.
   * **Recording**: https://vimeo.com/621385238
   * **Slides**: [Breaking-the-Security-of-Location-enabled-Apps.pdf]( /assets/presentations/2021/bsides/Breaking-the-Security-of-Location-enabled-Apps.pdf )